 Remember that my list is based on my own opinions and experiences.
 I encourage you to use it as a starting point, do some research of your own and draw your own conclusions.

 At the time of this update every guitar here could be had for under $200, but please remember that prices and specs can change over time.
 Always check with the manufacturer for the most up-to-date information on their products.

 You can see from the descriptions above that some models are geared more toward certain styles of music.
 However, there is no wrong answer here.
 So which guitar should you pick?

 In my opinion, the best all-around choice for beginners is the Epiphone Les Paul Special II.
-It's a solid instrument with some excellent tonal options, and will serve a newbie well for years to come.
-My second choice would be the Squier Affinity Strat, and if you play country or blues it may be your top choice.
+It's a solid instrument with some excellent tonal options and will serve a newbie well for years to come.
+My second choice (but only barely) would be the Squier Bullet Strat, and if you play country or blues it may be your top choice.

-Wannabe metal players should check out the Ibanez Gio Series.
+Wannabe metal players should check out the Ibanez and the Jackson JS Series.
 These are affordable guitars for beginners based on some of the most legendary instruments out there.

 Those are my picks.
+It’s your opinion that matters, so get out there are do your own research and decide for yourself.
 If you've come to a different conclusion, don’t sweat it too much.
-As a beginner you should choose the guitar that most inspires you to want to play.
+As a beginner, you should choose the guitar that most inspires you to want to play.
 All of these guitars are good choices for new guitar players and make excellent starter guitars.